“I think it’s really important that people keep signing up to these type of trials to push research forward.”

 - You are pregnant or breastfeeding

 This is an international phase 3 trial.
-The researchers need 616 people in the UK to join.
+The researchers need 616 people to join.

 It is a randomised trial.
 The people taking part are put into treatment groups by a computer.
 Neither you nor your doctor will be able to decide which group you are in.
 And neither of you will know which group you are in.
 This is called a double blind trial.